-If you can remove the bumble foot core and clear up the infection, you can sometimes correct this problem, although this treatment is painful too.
 Consider changing the litter management (more frequent replacement and/or turning of litter, increase airflow, change feed, change waterer-type) and/or bandaging the feet to allow time to heal.

 Improper Diet - Starter diets that are adequate for laying chickens do not do the job in meat chickens, turkeys, and waterfowl.
-Use a complete starter and grower mash balanced for the specific types of fowl whenever possible.
-People often feed whole grains to young fowl trying to save money.
-This often results in nutritional deficiencies that causes lameness.
+Use a complete starter and grower mash balanced for the specific types of poultry whenever possible.
+People often feed whole grains to young poultry trying to save money.
+This can result in nutritional deficiencies that cause lameness.
 Diet can affect the consistency of defecation, which in turn may increase litter moisture.

-Improper Equipment - Make sure any mesh wire brooders are small enough to prevent the young fowl from getting their hocks stuck in the wire, or even provide litter housing rather than wire caging.
+Improper Equipment - Make sure any mesh wire brooders are small enough to prevent the young poultry from getting their hocks stuck in the wire, or even provide litter housing rather than wire caging.

 Be sure doorways are large enough for the birds to move through easily.
 Make sure ramps have good traction for the bird.
 Use ramps and walkways so the birds do not crowd over a high sill or jump onto hard ground from elevated doorways.

-Proper Use of Perches - Do not use traditional perches for large meat-type birds, rather provide them with platforms or hay bales to perch on.
-Perching fowl are highly motivated to perch at night, so providing a perch is important to fulfill behavioral needs and avoid damage because they fly at the ceiling looking for a place to roost.
+Use of Perches - Do not use traditional perches for large meat-type birds, rather provide them with platforms or hay bales to perch on.
+Poultry are highly motivated to perch at night, so providing a perch is important to fulfill behavioral needs.
+This can also avoid injuries and damage caused by poultry attempting to roost up high, flying into the wall or the ceiling.

-Disturbances - Keep children, pets and other fast-moving or noisy objects away from young fowl.
+Disturbances - Keep children, pets and other fast-moving or noisy objects away from young birds.
 Forced exercise or sudden scares can result in pulled muscles, slipped joints & lameness.
 This is especially true with waterfowl.
-Never catch fowl, especially waterfowl, by the legs.
+Never catch poultry, especially waterfowl, by the legs.
 Never run waterfowl or chase them.
 Waterfowl have especially tender legs and joints and can go lame very easily.